Babies suffering broken noses helped cause a recall of 86,000 stroller accessories

 This covers adapters included with RumbleSeat model Nos.
 0252, 0917 and 0918 and other adapters that work with that model, but don’t have a yellow latch.
 Those with a yellow latch are fine.

-UPPAbaby is offering replacements, although you could probably get a refund if you preferred and pressed for it.
+UPPAbaby is offering replacements, although you could ask for a refund.
 To register for a replacement, fill out the form on the UPPAbaby website.
 To ask questions, call 844-823-3132, Monday through Friday, 9 a.m. to 5 p.m., Eastern time.

 Comments